 Beccles, meaning "river pasture", is an ancient market town once home to Saxons and Vikings.
 The market was once the major supplier of herring (up to 60,000 a year) to the Abbey at Bury St Edmunds.

-The streets and lanes are peppered with fine Georgian town houses; many of the older buildings were destroyed by fire in the 16th and 17th centuries.
+The streets and lanes are peppered with fine Georgian town houses although many of the older buildings were destroyed by fires in the 16th and 17th centuries.

 Leaving the church and travelling south down New Market and Ballygate you will reach an excellent museum, the Beccles and District Museum.
 Housed in a beautiful Dutch-style gabled building it houses a fine collection of 19th century toys and costumes and memorabilia from the sailing wherries.

 Opposite the Museum there are paths that lead down to the river and the quay and a series of landing stages.
 It’s a wonderful place for a walk or a boat trip.
 Yachts and pleasure boats line the river bank where once, at the height of Beccles's trading importance stood wherries which transported goods from seaports to inland towns.

 If you wish to visit the area where the famous Beccles smuggler John Key once lived, then journey south down the London Road (reached by turning left off Ballygate) until you find Wash Lane.
 His house was adjacent to a large barn, and both buildings had numerous places for hiding contraband.
 The buildings were standing in 1931, but described as being in dilapidated condition.
 Smugglers' Lane, now Wash Lane, was an artery along which contraband moved into the town from the coast and from landing points at Barnby and Worlingham on the River Waveney.
 Contraband also came in along the road from Covehithe, and possibly Benacre, which was a favourite landing spot for the Hadleigh gang.